Metering Gap: Discos Seek Massive CBN-funded Rollout Scheme - THISDAYLIVE

 By Emmanuel Addeh

-Electricity Distribution Companies (Discos) have called for a massive meter rollout project to be funded by the Central Bank of Nigeria (CBN) to ensure customers are adequately served before the full take-off of the proposed Service Reflective Tariff (SRT) scheduled for the first quarter of next year.
+Electricity distribution companies (Discos) yesterday called for a massive meter rollout project to be funded by the Central Bank of Nigeria (CBN) to ensure customers are adequately served before the full take-off of the proposed Service Reflective Tariff (SRT) scheduled for the first quarter of next year.

-One of the representatives of the Discos, the Managing Director of Abuja Electricity Distribution Company (AEDC), Mr Ernest Mupwaya, made the call when he appeared before the House of Representatives in Abuja.
+The umbrella body of the Discos, the Association of Electricity Distributors (ANED), in a statement, noted that one of their representatives, the Managing Director of Abuja Electricity Distribution Company (AEDC), Mr. Ernest Mupwaya, made the call when he appeared before the House of Representatives.

-Speaking on behalf of the Discos at the public hearing on the power sector, the Discos argued that historically, the Capital Expenditure (CAPEX) provision in Nigeria’s electricity tariff had been inadequate to cover the cost of metering customers.
+Speaking on behalf of the Discos at the House of Representatives’ public hearing on the power sector, he argued that historically, the Capital Expenditure (CAPEX) provision in Nigeria’s electricity tariff had been inadequate to cover the cost of metering customers.

 “Over the years, there has been insufficient investment in customer metering due, largely, to inadequate MYTO CAPEX and uneconomic tariff.
 The approved CAPEX for Discos has never been adequate for comprehensive metering.